-For patients in the Norman, Moore and Oklahoma City metro areas seeking dental implants, Bone Grafting is an essential tool for improving the success of the procedure.
+For patients seeking dental implants, Bone Grafting is an essential tool for improving the success of the procedure.
 With a Bone Graft, patients can have a solid base for implants, ensuring the result is both functional and aesthetically pleasing.

 In a Bone Graft, bone tissue is taken from another source and added to areas of the jaw where deterioration has begun.
 This stimulates new growth for a more solid structure.

 What Are the Different Types of Bone Grafts?

 There are three main types of Bone Graft procedures: Autogenous, Allogenic, And Xenogeneic.
 Of these, the most commonly used is Autogenous.
 While there are many options when it comes to getting a bone graft, Dr. Perry L. Brooks and Dr. Seth R. Brooks will take the time to find the best fit for you

 - Autogenous Bone Grafts are when bone cells are gathered from your own body, typically the skull, hip, leg bone, jaw, or chin.
 The cells are living, meaning they will assist in growth once they are placed in the jaw.

 - Allogenic Bone Grafts are when bone cells are harvested from a cadaver.
 Because the cells are not living, they merely act as a framework for the patient’s own bone to grow over.

 - Xenogeneic Bone Grafts are when bone cells are harvested from another species, such as a cow.
 Like Allogenic Grafts, these cells are not living and just provide the framework for the existing bone to grow over.